cartant/rxjs-spy/README.md

 The usual approach to debugging RxJS-based code involves sprinkling `do` operators and logging throughout composed observables.
 That's something that I find tedious, so I wrote this library and implemented an unobtrusive mechanism for identifying observables and logging and inspecting observable subscriptions.

 If you, too, are looking for a less painful RxJS debugging experience, you might find this library useful.
+The engineers at Slack have adopted `rxjs-spy` and have [this to say](https://slack.engineering/growing-pains-migrating-slacks-desktop-app-to-browserview-2759690d9c7b) about it:

+> You might be like, "[...] but aren't Observables impossible to debug?"
+And you'd have been mostly right less than a year ago.
+But this is JavaScript and in JavaScript, the only `const` is change. `rxjs-spy` makes debugging (i.e. logging and visualizing) streams as simple as adding a `tag`.
+A tagged stream can be monitored, paused, and replayed, right from the console.

 For more detail regarding how the library works and what it can do, you can have a look at: